This article details the addition of support for Docker containers within Sophos Antivirus for Linux. The following sections are covered:

 Sophos Antivirus for Linux has been enhanced to improve detection of malware in Docker containers using on-access scanning and to improve the way in which detections in Docker containers are presented within the Sophos management consoles.
 Now, when a threat is identified within a Docker container, the threat report will state the path and hostname of the container.
 This will be displayed as (container hostname=<hostname>).

-Threat detection within Docker containers is available in from the following versions of Sophos Antivirus for Linux:
+Threat detection within Docker containers has been available since the following versions of Sophos Antivirus for Linux:

 For Sophos Antivirus for Linux to detect threats in Docker containers, the Talpa on-access driver must be used.
 The FAnotify kernel interface does not support scanning inside containers.